mufan-li/mufan-li.github.io/auffinger_chen.md

 ## Final Comments

-Recall the definition of $$\mathcal{P}(\zeta)$$, we have shown that while the recursive structure is complicated, it led us to reformulate the problem as a PDE, and finally solving it using a stochastic representation.
+Recall the original problem of $$\inf_\zeta \Phi_\zeta(0,x)$$.
+We have shown that while the dependence structure is unclear, we are able to prove its convexity with it easily using a stochastic representation.
-The author would like to point out that most techniques used here are quite straight forward, which is surprising for an originally difficult problem.
+The author would like to point out that most techniques used here are quite basic, which is surprising for an originally very difficult problem.

 The author would also like to point to a more general variational stochastic representation by